Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Related Work

 \subsection{3D Style Transfer and Losses}

-Explicit-representation approaches to 3D stylization~\citep{kato2018neural,cao2020psnet,guo2021volumetric,huang2021learning,Hollein_2022_CVPR,mu20223d} have shown promising results, but their reliance on accurate geometry limits applicability in complex real-world scenes.
-Implicit neural representations like NeRF~\citep{mildenhall2020nerf} improve geometric consistency, inspiring a range of stylization methods based on stylized view supervision or auxiliary networks~\citep{Nguyen2022SNeRF, zhang2022arf, chiang2022stylizing, huang2022stylizednerf}.
-StyleRF~\citep{liu2023stylerf} further enhances fidelity and enables zero-shot transfer by applying style transformations in radiance-field feature space.
+3D stylization methods can be classified based on geometric representations, such as mesh~\citep{kato2018neural,liu2018paparazzi}, volumetric data~\citep{kim2019transport,kim2020lagrangian,guo2021volumetric}, point coulds~\citep{cao2020psnet,huang2021learning}.
+In addition, neural radiance fields (NeRF)~\citep{mildenhall2020nerf}, using an MLP to implicitly learn a static 3D scene, has inspired a range of stylization methods based on stylized view supervision or auxiliary networks~\citep{Nguyen2022SNeRF, zhang2022arf, chiang2022stylizing, huang2022stylizednerf}.
+StylizedNeRF~\citep{huang2022stylizednerf} addresses the domain gap between style images and NeRF by introducing a mutual learning framework.
+StyleRF~\citep{liu2023stylerf} further enables zero-shot transfer by applying style transformations in radiance-field feature space.
+However, training NeRFs for scene reconstruction and stylization is relatively computationally expensive, making NeRF-based 3D stylization far from real-time.

-More recently, 3D Gaussian Splatting (3DGS)~\citep{kerbl20233d} has emerged as an efficient alternative to NeRF.
-StyleGaussian~\citep{liu2024stylegaussian} extends 3DGS with efficient feature rendering to enable real-time stylization, while subsequent works refine 3DGS for specialized settings and efficiency improvements~\citep{mei2024regs,zhang2024stylizedgs,yu2024instantstylegaussian, galerne2025sgsst}.
-In parallel, Styl3R~\citep{wang2025styl3rinstant3dstylized} disentangles geometry and style using separate encoders, but is restricted to 2–8 input views.
-In contrast, Stylos follows the shared-backbone paradigm of AdaIN~\citep{huang2017arbitrary}, leveraging VGGT for unified feature extraction, and scales from a single to hundreds of input views.
+More recently, 3D Gaussian Splatting (3DGS)~\citep{kerbl20233d} has emerged as an efficient alternative to NeRF for 3D scene modeling.
+Subsequent works refine 3DGS for efficient stylization~\citep{mei2024regs,kovacs2024gstyle,yu2024instantstylegaussian,zhang2025stylizedgs,galerne2025sgsst,lin2025multi}.
+StyleGaussian~\citep{liu2024stylegaussian} extends 3DGS with efficient feature rendering to enable real-time zero-shot stylization.
+However, despite being significantly faster to optimize than NeRF, 3DGS-based approaches still require per-scene fitting, which poses a fundamental barrier to achieving truly real-time 3D stylization. \ Styl3R~\citep{wang2025styl3r}, the closest contemporaneous related work to ours, introduces a feedforward framework for instant 3D stylized reconstruction.
+While effective and efficient, Styl3R is primarily designed for 2–8 input views and does not specifically target strong multi-view consistency among the rendered stylization results.